disinformationalist/push_swap/README.md

 can make smarter choices.

 So which one will we use.... the answer is both.
 The version of 1 was the fastest for stacks over 210 or so, and the 2nd was faster for the smaller stacks of less than approximately 210.

 Let's look at 1 first.

 ## Option 1 (210 or more)

-So now the problem has become how to move the values from A to B with the maximum amount of presorting, and then back to the right place in A as quickly as possible.
+So now the problem has become how to move the values from A to B with the maximum amount of presorting at the lowest possible move expense, and then move them back to the right place in A with the fewest moves possible.

 **Step 1.
 Get final positions**